mcmire/personal-content--writings/source/blog/posts/minesweeper-4.html.md

 tell you that it's ready to be picked up.

 It turns out that this is a common pattern in programming.
 You have something you're waiting for, the *event*.
-You associate the *event* with a *callback*, some piece of code which will be run when the event occurs.
-To use different (but also valid) terminology, you *listen* for the event to take place, and you respond to that event using an *event listener*.
+You associate the event with a *callback*, some piece of code which will be run when the event occurs.
+To put it in JavaScript terms, you *listen* for the event to take place, and you respond to that event using an *event listener*.

 So when a user clicks on a space, the browser will generate a `click` event on the `td` element that represents the space.
 That means we need to listen to it